MENU

 REPORT OF BIRTH OF CHILD BORN ABROAD OF FILIPINO PARENTS

-The birth of a Filipino should be reported to and registered with the Philippine Statistics Authority through the Embassy/Consulate General having jurisdiction over the locality where the event took place.
+The birth of a Filipino should be reported to and registered with the Philippine Statistics Authority through the Embassy/Consulate General having jurisdiction over the locality where the birth took place.
 Please check the Consulate Finder or the Consulates Link for the states covered by the Embassy/Consulates General in the U.S. https://honolulupcg.dfa.gov.ph/2014-05-13-08-50-18/consulate-finder-map

 Requirements: